 1st concert: 23 January 2019

-In the first concert, we will hear a work commissioned by the Onassis Stegi for solo oboe and electronics from Vassos Nicolaou, the international composer, along with a tribute to the most important oboist of our era, Heinz Holliger, and the musical partnership he formed with his harpist wife, Ursula Holliger.
+In the first concert, we will hear Vassos Nicolaou's new work for solo oboe and electronics, commissioned by the Onassis Stegi, along with a tribute to the most important oboist of our era, Heinz Holliger, and the musical partnership he formed with his harpist wife, Ursula Holliger.

 Spyros Kontos: Oboe, oboe d' amore